 When it comes to protecting your home and family, there’s not much you wouldn’t do.
 What you may not realise when having your dream home built as a new construction, though, is that the need to safeguard your investment begins long before you accept ownership of the new house.
 The period for lodging disputes after handover is relatively short, and it’s easy to miss faults and defects until it’s too late.
 Fortunately, there’s one reliable way to protect your investment and the structural integrity of your new home from the moment you break ground: investing in under construction reports.

 What are Under Construction Reports?

-Otherwise known as stage construction inspections, under construction reports are highly specialised evaluations carried out by professional building inspectors.
+Otherwise known as stage construction inspections, under construction reports are highly specialised evaluations carried out by Perth building inspectors.
 At several different phases of building, an inspector will come out to your site to ensure that all work is being completed in accordance with the Australian Standards, and up to all relevant building codes.
 Qualified inspectors will also check the quality of workmanship provided by your builder, giving you the opportunity to address shoddy work long before it becomes a major issue in your completed home.

 Unlike Principal Certifying Authority inspections, which are only focused on legal compliance and act on behalf of the Government, under construction reports are designed specifically to protect your interests as a property owner.

 There are some building flaws and defects which simply aren’t visible after a home is completed.
 Even during a practical completion inspection, you may have issues lurking which can’t be spotted until they begin to cause a problem.
 Because under construction reports are conducted at several different time lines during the building process, it’s easier for a qualified inspector to spot these faults as they happen.